-The Malaysian ringgit has suffered from downward pressure.
-Analysts say this is because of a strengthening US dollar and falling commodity prices.
+The Malaysian ringgit (MYR) has suffered from intense downward pressure.
+That’s because of a strengthening US dollar and falling commodity prices.

 It’s expected this trend will continue alongside movements in bond markets and issues with Malaysia’s fiscal budget.
 The latter will batter the currency even worse.

 Currently, the Malaysian ringgit floats at around 4.2 against the US dollar.
-That’s noticeably above 3.8 where it was pegged against the USD during the 1997 Asian Financial Crisis and near its all-time low.
+That’s way above 3.8 where it was pegged against the USD during the 1997 Asian Financial Crisis and near its all-time low.

 Is This a Malaysian Ringgit Crisis?